 Some kidney disease is genetic, autoimmune, or happens for unknown reasons.
 The kidneys can also become damaged after an acute infection, exposure to toxins, a traumatic injury, an obstruction, or most often from chronic conditions like high blood pressure and diabetes.
 The damage interferes with the kidneys’ ability to filter blood to remove waste and excess fluids.
 As the kidneys fail, the damaging waste products increase in the blood and fluids build up.
-Heart disease and stroke are also more common in patients with kidney disease.
+Heart disease, stroke, and infections are also more common in patients with kidney disease.

-Most types of kidney disease are irreversible, but lowering the burden on the kidneys will slow further deterioration.
+Most types of kidney disease are irreversible, but lowering the burden on the kidneys will slow further damage.
 Lifestyle changes and regular medical care are important steps.
-Keeping yourself in the best general health will also help keep you in the best health possible.
+Keeping yourself in the best general health will also help keep your kidneys in the best health possible.

 Unfortunately, a failing kidney does not give many early signs it is in trouble.
-A troubled kidney can fail to about 25% of its original workload before symptoms occur.
 As a result, many people have a high degree of failure before attention is brought to it.
 Regular medical care will help you control or eliminate the risk of kidney damage and monitor kidney changes.
 If you have any of the common conditions below that lead to kidney damage it is important to get regular medical care:

 Damage that has already been done to the kidney cannot be repaired.
 However, lifestyle changes and medical care can help manage most of these situations to decrease further damage.

 Your nutrition can play an important role in your kidney health.
 The waste products and fluid that your kidneys remove come from the foods you eat.
 Your doctor will likely recommend a special diet based on your stage of kidney disease.
 You may also be referred to a registered dietitian to help you plan your diet.

 Common changes include: